shakesco/shakesco-docs/content/docs/autopayments/api.md

 This is a POST request
 {{< /callout >}}

+To check if you can request a certain user [check here](#can-request).
+To check which payer you are requesting, [check here](#check-payer)

-To request a Customer or a Business, send a request to this url `https://autopay.shakesco.com/request`.
+To request a customer or a business, send a request to this url `https://autopay.shakesco.com/request`.
 Here is an Example:

 ```javascript {filename="index.js"}
 const config = {